Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Main Results

 \begin{definition} For a convex body $K\subset\RR^d$, the function $\varphi_K:\RR^d\to\RR$, defined as

-is called the \emph{Minkowski functional} of $K$ (also referred to as distance or gauge function). \end{definition} The Minkowski functional has the following properties \citep[p.53]{Schneider2013convex}: It is positive on $\RR^d\setminus\mathset{0}$, non-negative homogeneous, sub-additive, and convex; and it is a norm if and only if $K$ is centrally symmetric (i.e., $K = -K$).
-In that case, we use the notation of $\norm{\cdot}_{K}$ rather than $ \varphi_K(\cdot)$.
-Finally, we remark that any convex body $K\subset \RR^d$ that contains the origin in its interior can be written as $K=\mathset{\alpha\in\RR^d\setmid \varphi_K(\alpha)\leq 1}$.
-Noticably, convexity of $\Kt$ and strong Lagrange duality imply that we can rewrite the LSE as
+is called the \emph{Minkowski functional} of $K$ (also referred to as distance or gauge function). \end{definition} The Minkowski functional is a norm if and only if $K$ is centrally symmetric (i.e., $K = -K$).
+In that case, we use the notation $\norm{\cdot}_{K}$ rather than $ \varphi_K(\cdot)$.
+Any convex body $K\subset \RR^d$ that contains the origin in its interior can be written as $K=\mathset{\alpha\in\RR^d\setmid \varphi_K(\alpha)\leq 1}$.
+Noticably, convexity of $\Kt$ and strong Lagrange duality imply that we can rewrite the LSE in unconstrained form as